HOP-Ubiquitous/Documentation/docs/source/quick.rst

         :width: 650px
         :align: center
         :alt: Homard Dashboard APN Connectivity
-To connect the device a APN network other than the default network:
+To connect the device to an APN network other than the default network:

-1. Firstly create a access point with de default configuration of device.
+1. Firstly create an access point with the default configuration of device.
-2. Go to **Device Management** and can see a list of devices connect to the network.
+2. Go to **Device Management** and you will see a list of devices connect to the network.
 3. Locate the device to be configured and click it.
-4. In the next column appear a list of object of this device, search the **APN Connection** object.
+4. In the next column, a list of object of this device appears, therefore search the **APN Connection** object.
 5. Create a new Instance and enter data:
-  * **Profile name:** This name cannot be longer than 16 characters, identifi es the profile name on the device.
+  * **Profile name:** This name cannot be longer than 16 characters.
+Identifies the profile name on the device.
   * **APN:** This resource contains the APN which will be used to achieve cellular connectivity.
 This value is provided by the SIM card telco provider.
   * **Enable Status:** This resource allows to enable o disable the configuration.
-Usually will be true.
-The OMA Object only allow to add one instance corresponding to the SIM card inserted on the device.
+Usually it will be true.
+The OMA Object only allows to add one instance corresponding to the SIM card inserted on the device.
 Modify or delete/add the instance to change the configuration.
   * **Authentication Type:** This resource has a value >=0 and <=3.
-The value introduced by default should be 0, the authentication type will be automatically selected based on the connectivity provider.
+The value introduced by default should be 0.
+The authentication type will be automatically selected based on the connectivity provider.
-  * **User name:** Resource is used to specify the user name used to acces the APN.
-Unless specifi ed by the telco provider, this resource could be empty.
+  * **User name:** Resource is used to specify the user name used to access the APN.
+Unless specified by the telco provider, this resource could be empty.
   * **Secret:** Resource is used to specify the user name used to access the APN.
 Unless specified by the telco provider, this resource could be empty.
   * **SIM card PIN:** Resource is used to introduce the PIN used to unblock the SIM card.
 6. In the list of objects, search Device object and click it.